 Ideal for international students that require additional English and Study Skills support before embarking on a challenging degree course such as medicine or dentistry.

-These are the aggregate 2015-18 statistics for leavers who completed this BSc or Pre-med for medical school entry:
+These are the aggregate 2015-18 stats for leavers with a Medipathways® BSc or Pre-Med for medical schools across the UK:

 All applicants who graduated: 71% interview | 63% offer